-V/ To modify analog output features not available on the Main Screen, click this icon to display the Analog dia Analog
+VA To modify analog output features not available on the Main Screen, click this icon to display the Analog dia Analog

-🗞 Analog Outputs × Power-Up Voltage: Voltage Low Value No Sync Voltage: Hold Power-Up Current: No Sync Current: No Target Voltage: No Sync Delay This parameter is shared No Target Current: and is located in the Measurements dialog.
+🗽 Analog Outputs Power-Up Voltage: Voltage Low Value No Sync Voltage: Power-Up Current: No Sync Current: No Target Voltage: No Sync Delay This parameter is shared with the Switch outputs No Target Current: and is located in the Measurements dialog.
 No Target Delay: 0.0 Sec.
 0K Cancel